AJTortola/FahrenheitToCelsius/README.md

 # FahrenheitToCelsius

-Converts a Fahrenheit temperature inputted by the user into Celsius.
+Using C this program converts a Fahrenheit temperature inputted by the user into Celsius.